sampsyo/cs6120/content/blog/2019-10-27-tbjit-type-specialization/index.md

 ### Interpreting

 The default state of TraceMonkey is to execute bytecode via an interpreter.
-This yields correct, but slow execution of a users program.
+This yields correct but slow execution of a users program.

 ### Recording